What is Aquaponics? A Combination of Aquaculture and Hydroponics

-A properly designed aquaponics system uses minimal water resources, important since most world aquifers are being depleted at an unsustainable rate to support food production.
+An adequately designed aquaponics system uses minimal water resources, important since most world aquifers are being depleted at an unsustainable rate to support food production.

-Aquaponics allows growth of a significant amount of food in a small footprint, making it a desirable method for home gardeners and small farms.
+Aquaponics allows the growth of a significant amount of food in a small footprint, making it a desirable method for home gardeners and small farms.

 Local, Organic Farming

 Aquaponics allows organic crop production in contaminated or urban areas.
-Local crops can be grown where soil is too gritty for consumer tastes.
+Local crops can be grown where the soil is too gritty for consumer tastes.

 Aquaponics in greenhouse or indoor environments allow crop production in all but the most extreme conditions.

 Aquaponics is a great way to teach biology, physics, and sustainability.
 It doesn’t need to take up a lot of space and is fun, making it an excellent tool for parents and schools.